dubiacc/website/articles/en/europe/index.md

 The Enlightenment's intellectual rebellion completed the transition from acknowledging religious plurality as a regrettable fact to embracing it as a positive principle.
 Religious neutrality became the new orthodoxy, with traditional Christianity increasingly marginalized from public life.
 What began in the Peace of Westphalia as a pragmatic accommodation of religious division evolved into a philosophical justification for religious indifferentism.

 This period witnessed the rise of Freemasonry, deism, rationalism, and religious skepticism—all directly targeting Catholic doctrine and authority.
-The "philosophes" deliberately undermined traditional Christian morality and social teaching while promoting a naturalistic worldview incompatible with revealed truth.
+These "philosophies" deliberately undermined traditional Christian morality and social teaching while promoting a naturalistic worldview incompatible with revealed truth.
 This wasn't progress but regress—not enlightenment but darkening.

 ## The French Revolution